Comparing InfoDrainage, SSA, Civil 3D drainage capabilities: Which Autodesk drainage solution do you need?

 Ever since Autodesk acquired Innovyze, we’ve been investing heavily in integrating the powerful suite of water planning, design, and operations solutions into our AEC portfolio.
 InfoDrainage has emerged as one of the most powerful drainage design applications, supporting workflows for everything from culvert analysis to sustainable drainage systems.
 One of the biggest strides we’ve made in this area is building a tight integration between InfoDrainage and Civil 3D, a user-centric workflow that allows you to easily go from civil design to hydraulic analysis and back again to civil design.
 InfoDrainage is, and will continue to be, Autodesk’s drainage design modeling solution for all your drainage modeling needs.

-The extension allows engineers to analyze a selection of drainage systems from Civil 3D by running them on our cloud platform via InfoDrainage analysis services, using several rainfall and runoff methods.
-Aside from these new features, the new Drainage Analysis extension aims to provide similar functionality to SSA, an extension that you’re likely already familiar with.
+The drainage design capaibilities in Civil 3D allow engineers to analyze a selection of drainage systems from Civil 3D by running them on our cloud platform via InfoDrainage analysis services, using several rainfall and runoff methods.
+Aside from these new features, the new capabilities aim to provide similar functionality to SSA, an extension that you’re likely already familiar with.

 The future of InfoDrainage